nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 When a buffer becomes available, the `BufferManager` notifies a source that is waiting for a buffer with `pendingSources.pop_front` and `promise->set_value`.

 ## Testing
-- We write unit tests for the specific sources that for correct behavior in normal cases.
+- We write unit tests for the specific sources that check for correct behavior in normal cases.
 - We write integration tests with multiple async and blocking sources active at the same time.
 - We write negative tests to ensure that the new components handle errors correctly.